Skip to main content

 • Older adults are less likely to get treatment for their depression than younger adults.

-• Depression is almost twice as common in women than in men.
+Depression is almost twice as common in women than in men.
+Symptoms of depression in women are more likely to include:

-• Women are more likely to have anxiety and eating disorders at the same time as depression.
+• Anxiety and eating disorders at the same time as depression

-• Men are more likely to abuse alcohol or drugs when they’re experiencing depression.
+• Men are more likely to use alcohol or drugs when they’re experiencing depression.

 • Men have more episodes of depression than women.